InfoSecExplorer/Cross-Site-Request-Forgery-CSRF-/README.md

 2. Many applications and frameworks are tolerant of different HTTP methods.
 In this situation, even if the application itself employs the POST method by design, it will in fact accept requests that are switched to use the GET method.

 For the reasons described, it is not recommended to rely solely on SameSite cookies as a defense against CSRF attacks.
 Used in conjunction with CSRF Token however, SameSite cookies can provide an additional layer of defense that might mitigate any defects in the token-based defenses.

-# Using CSRF Token

-* The most robust way to defend against CSRF attacks is to include a CSRF Token within relevant requests.
-The token should be:

-1. Unpredictable with high entropy, as for session tokens in general.
-2. Tied to the user's session.
-3. Strictly validated in every case before the relevant action is executed.

-# CSRF Bypass

-* Change Request Method [POST => GET]
-* Remove Total Token Parameter
-* Remove The Token, And Give a Blank Parameter
-* Copy a Unused Valid Token , By Dropping The Request and Use That Token
-* Use Own CSRF Token To Feed it to Victim
-* Replace Value With Of A Token of Same Length
-* Reverse Engineer The Token
-* Extract Token via HTML injection
-* Switch From Non-Form `Content-Type: application/json` or `Content-Type: application/x-url-encoded` To `Content-Type: form-multipart`
-* Change/delete the last or frist character from the token
-* Change referrer to Referrer

 ![csrf2](https://github.com/InfoSecExplorer/Cross-Site-Request-Forgery-CSRF-/assets/145893728/1ef0907e-2ad4-467a-8690-9792e1d022a4)